psychemedia/storytelling-notes/press_gang.md

 Whenever I try to find tales of the sea, I struggle somewhat.
 This is a perfect example of one of the ways I've ended distracting myself with when setting out to find sea stories: a quick pivot instead to look for a nautical account that might lead to a possible story, and then a descent down a rabbit hole / rat hole into something that is only loosely naval.
 In this case, historical reports relating to *The Press*, aka the press-gang (or pressgang ) and the practice of *impressment*.

-Let's start with an example of how appreciated the press-gang weren't (other reports of similar reponses at other times and places are available!):
+Let's start with an example of how appreciated the press-gang weren't (other reports, of similar responses, but at other times and places, are available!):

 ```{admonition} *A mob responds*, June 1815
 :class: dropdown